Purpose-driven marketing is more than a strategy

 1. Communicating your purpose: Transparency is key

 Once you've defined and embedded your purpose, it's crucial to communicate it clearly and honestly.
-Share impactful stories and transparently report on your contributions, like how we at sapiens growth agency admire Stripe for donating 1% of our revenue to carbon removal initiatives.
+Share impactful stories and transparently report on your contributions to build trust and engage your audience.

-Another example is the "One for One" model by TOMS Shoes donates a product for every one sold, initially providing shoes to children in developing countries.
+Another example is the "One for One" model" by a footwear brand TOMS donates a product for every one sold, initially providing shoes to children in developing countries.
 Despite donating over 94 million pairs, the model faced criticism for potentially harming local economies by providing free goods, which can disrupt local markets and businesses.
 Critics argue that such donations may not address the root causes of poverty and could lead to dependency rather than sustainable solutions.
 In response to these concerns, TOMS has evolved its strategy, shift to supporting local manufacturing to promote sustainable development.

 1. Measuring the success of your purpose-driven Initiatives